jonreid/OCMockito/README.md

 ![mockito](http://docs.mockito.googlecode.com/hg/latest/org/mockito/logo.jpg)

-OCMockito is an Objective-C implementation of Mockito, supporting creation, verification and stubbing of mock objects.
+OCMockito is an iOS and Mac OS X implementation of Mockito, supporting creation, verification and stubbing of mock objects.

 Key differences from other mocking frameworks: